Working-class white people, most of them Afrikaans-speakers, are going through an intense crisis in South Africa consequently, a

 'Is the deepening of the white poverty line due to the collapse of government support structures once reserved for whites only, and the transfer of public jobs to blacks under positive discrimination, as some believe.
 Under apartheid many low-skilled and blue-collar jobs were reserved for whites.

-the changing economic landscape, a systemic normalization, where all players (white and black) in the economy, get to experience in equal measure, the drawbacks of competing for jobs in a globalized economy without even the rudimentary skills to survive a tech driven market place?
+On the other hand, is this a consequence of the changing economic landscape, a systemic normalization, where all players (white and black) in the economy, get to experience in equal measure, the drawbacks of competing for jobs in a globalized economy without even the rudimentary skills to survive a tech driven market place?
 Mind you this is exacerbated by a government whose social welfare policies, regardless of the racial target at best can only be described as non-comprehensive."

 "For what is worth, seen in isolation, the system has failed this community which was nurtured and cocooned, with a great sense of entitlement during the apartheid years." '